FreeCAD/DevelopersHandbook/technical/translation.md

 2. Names of Python commands, etc.

 Some general guidelines when constructing strings for translation:
-* Not all languages use the same word order, so it's best to write complete sentences (and sometimes complete paragraphs), using the `QString::args()` function, or the Python `format()` function to do replacements where necessary.
+* Not all languages use the same word order, so developers should write complete phrases/sentences (and sometimes complete paragraphs), using the `QString::args()` function, or the Python `format()` function to do replacements where necessary.
+For example, use `tr("Edit the %1 using the %2").args(varOne).args(varTwo)` instead of `tr("Edit the ") + varOne + tr(" using the ") + varTwo`.
+* Avoid using Rich Text or HTML for labels unless their formatting capabilities are absolutely necessary.
+* Do not abbreviate unless absolutely necessary for space considerations.
+For example "Boolean operation", not "Bool Op".
+* Use capital letters for Workbench names, and lowercase elsewhere, to help disambiguate.
+For example "Create a Path object" refers to the Path workbench, but "Create a part" referes to a conceptual "part".
+* Never rely on the displayed string as a conditional value in your code: you must always map from your internal representation to a translatable string.
+For example, if a `QComboBox` is constructed with a set of user options, you should only ever examine the *index* of the current item, and never its actual displayed text.

+Important technical details:
 * The NOOP-versions of the Qt translation functions extract the string for translation purposes, but *do not* replace the string in place with its translated equivalent.
 A later call to `tr()` or `translate()` is always required in these cases.
 See more detail below.
 * In a non-QObject-derived class, use `Q_DECLARE_TR_FUNCTIONS(MyClass)` to give your class access to the `tr()` function.
 See also [the Qt documentation](https://doc.qt.io/qt-5/i18n-source-translation.html).